rufilboss/100DaysOfDevOps/Day 38 -Introduction to Transit Gateway/day38.md

     * associations — Each attachment is associated with exactly one route table.
 Each route table can be associated with zero to many attachments.
     * route propagation — A VPC or VPN connection can dynamically propagate routes to a transit gateway route table.

+##### Step4

+* Try to create Instance on VPC1 and VPC2
+* ssh to the instance on VPC1(using its Public IP)
+* Also, copy your Public ssh key to an instance in VPC1
+* Now try to ssh to an instance in VPC2, using its Private IP